 OK, enough with the introduction.
-Today, I’d like to present the position size calculator for MetaTrader — an automated tool that can be added to any MT4 or MT5 chart and be used
+Today, I would like to present the position size calculator for MetaTrader — an automated tool that can be added to any MT4 or MT5 chart and be used

 Some features of this MetaTrader tool: